-After the workshop held on February 5th, the INTERBA steering committee decided to use the WP1 list of expertise as the project's official knowledge repository.
-The repository includes projects from all PCIs and is used to decide which training topics are offered for the IaH training workshops.
-Universum College has identified the following training topics that determine the IaH focus themes as mentioned earlier in this report.
-These are shown in the following tables, prioritised according to the times they appear in previous projects of INTERBA partners.
+After the workshop held on February 5th 2021, the INTERBA steering committee decided to use the WP1 list of expertise as the project's official knowledge repository.
+The repository included projects from all PCIs and was used to decide which training topics would be offered for the IaH training workshops.
+Universum College identified the following training topics that determine the IaH focus themes as mentioned earlier in this report.
+These are shown in the following table, prioritised according to the times they appear in previous projects of INTERBA partners.